 Safeguarding male adult guests is more important than preventing the rape of your own children.

-Lot, for his bravery in trying to save his male guests by sending his daughters to get raped, was considered favourable by god, and was saved by God's angels (Genesis 19:11-13, 15-17,19).
+Lot, for his bravery in trying to save his male guests by sending his daughters to get raped, was considered favourable by god, and was saved from Sodom's destruction by God's angels (Genesis 19:11-13, 15-17,19).
 Lot is also described as just and righteous in the New Testament (2 Peter 2:6-8).
 But everything to do with Lot is highly uncomfortable; his morals and priorities seem irreconcilable with any form of goodness.
 Any moral person, or father, would have physically fought to safeguard his daughters from mass rape.
 I'm sure if his guests were moral people, they'd have fought too.
 Safeguarding male adults at the expense of (virgin) daughters can never be the right thing to do.
 Lot survives and has sex with both of his own daughters, and they have children by him (19:30-38).
 This horrid and unwholesome man is unfortunately endorsed by God and the Bible.

 The 7 Deadly Sins, the deadly vices, are listed here in traditional order.
 This list goes back at least to the sixth century Pope St. Gregory the Great and St. John Cassian, but the refined the list over the years to arrive at the present seven.
 I will show here how each of these Christian "sins" is actually necessary for the normal functioning of a person.